01-edu/public/subjects/java/piscine/MapEquals/README.md

 Create a file `MapEquals.java`.

-Write a function `areMapsEquals` that returns `true` if the maps as parameters are equal.
+Write a function `areMapsEqual` that returns `true` if the maps as parameters are equal.
 Returns `false` otherwise.

 ### Expected Functions